 The course is designed to provide a universal structured timeline for business students’ career preparation and increase student knowledge of jobs search strategies, interviewing techniques, and the transition from school to the workplace.
 By requiring all sophomores or juniors to participate in the course, the Fowler Career Center has ensured that every GWSB undergraduate student will have the base of knowledge required to be prepared for success in their internship and full-time job search.

 Lisa Delpy Neirotti, Ph.D.

-Beyond her responsibilities at the university, Dr. Delpy Neirotti works with a number of sport event organizations, sponsors, and professional teams to conduct economic and market research studies including the Olympic Games, World Cup, BNP Paribas Open, Citi Bank Tennis Tournament, Rock and Roll Marathon, Marine Corp Marathon, College Football Bowl Games, among others.
+Beyond her responsibilities at GW, Dr. Delpy Neirotti works with a number of sport event organizations, sponsors, and professional teams to conduct economic and market research studies including the Olympic Games, World Cup, BNP Paribas Open, Citi Bank Tennis Tournament, Rock and Roll Marathon, Marine Corp Marathon, College Football Bowl Games, among others.